Waxes

 Biosynthesis of Plant Waxes

 Because of their biochemical significance and relative ease of study, the waxes of the plant cuticle have received most study.
 All the aliphatic components of plant waxes are synthesised in the epidermal cells from saturated very-long-chain fatty acids (commonly C20 to C34).
 16:0 and 18:0 Fatty acids are first synthesised in the stroma of plastids by the soluble enzymes forming the fatty acid synthase complex.
 The acyl-ACP products are hydrolysed by thioesterases to free fatty acids, which are esterified to coenzyme A before translocation to the endoplasmic reticulum.
 In the second stage, multiple elongation steps are catalysed by membrane-associated multi-enzyme complexes, known as fatty acid elongases, (see our web page on the biosynthesis of saturated fatty acids), requiring CER2-LIKE proteins (related to acyltransferases) to change the chain-length specificity of the elongation machinery.
-As in fatty acid synthesis de novo, each two-carbon extension of the chain involves four reactions: condensation between a CoA-esterified fatty acyl substrate and malonyl-CoA, followed by a β‑keto reduction, dehydration and an enoyl reduction to produce saturated very-long-chain fatty acids.
+As in fatty acid synthesis de novo, there are four reactions for each two-carbon extension of the chain: condensation between a CoA-esterified fatty acyl substrate and malonyl-CoA, followed by a β‑keto reduction, dehydration and an enoyl reduction to produce saturated very-long-chain fatty acids.
 These can be released as the free acids for export directly as cuticular waxes, or they can be further processed.

 There are then two main pathways for biosynthesis of wax components in the endoplasmic reticulum of plastids of the epidermal cells: an acyl reduction pathway, which yields primary alcohols and wax esters, and a decarbonylation pathway that results in synthesis of aldehydes, alkanes, secondary alcohols and ketones.
 In the reductive pathway, acyl-CoA esters produced by chain elongation are reduced in a two-step process via a transient aldehyde intermediate, catalysed by acyl-CoA reductases in the endoplasmic reticulum that use NAD(P)H as reducing equivalents.
 This family of enzymes is necessary for wax production in seeds and the accumulation of leaf surface waxes and suberin.
-Other reductases are soluble plastid proteins that can use both acyl-ACP and acyl-CoA as substrate and are mainly involved in the biosynthesis of sporopollenin.
+Other reductases are soluble plastid proteins that can use both acyl-ACP and acyl-CoA as substrate and are used mainly in the biosynthesis of sporopollenin.

-Primary alcohols can be exported directly to the surface of the plant or are first esterified by acyl-CoAs to from wax esters.
-In A. thaliana, this reaction is catalysed by the bifunctional wax ester synthase/acyl-CoA:diacylglycerol acyltransferase 1 (WSD1).
+Primary alcohols can be exported directly to the surface of the plant or are first esterified by acyl-CoAs to form wax esters.
+In A. thaliana, this reaction is catalysed by the dual purpose wax ester synthase/acyl-CoA:diacylglycerol acyltransferase 1 (WSD1).
 An enzyme with some sequence similarity to this has been characterized from microsomal fractions of seeds of the jojoba plant, and this is responsible for production of the storage wax in lipid droplets like those containing triacylglycerols in oil seeds, including a surface layer of oleosins.
 Analogous mechanisms have been revealed in studies with insects, algae and birds (uropygial glands).

-A few only of the enzymes involved in wax synthesis have been fully characterized.
+A few only of the enzymes for wax synthesis have been fully characterized.
 In the decarbonylation pathway for the synthesis of wax constituents, the first step is again believed to be the reduction of acyl-CoA ester to an aldehyde by means of an acyl-CoA reductase.
 Removal of the carbonyl group by an aldehyde decarbonylase yields an alkane, with one fewer carbon atom than the fatty acid precursor.
-Further metabolism of the hydrocarbon is then possible by two consecutive reactions catalysed by the cytochrome P450 enzyme CYP96A15, referred to as mid-chain alkane hydroxylase MAH1, to insert a hydroxyl group to form a secondary alcohol and thence a ketone, with the position of the substitution depending on the species and the specificities of the enzymes involved.
+Further metabolism of the hydrocarbon is then possible by two consecutive reactions catalysed by the cytochrome P450 enzyme CYP96A15, referred to as mid-chain alkane hydroxylase MAH1, to insert a hydroxyl group to form a secondary alcohol and thence a ketone, with the position of the substitution depending on the species and the specificities of the enzymes.
 Secondary alkanols can in turn be esterified to form wax esters.
-An associated pathway leads to the formation of 2-alkanols, β-diketones, diols and other wax constituents with two or more functional groups.
-For example, the common C31 β-diketone is synthesised from two C16 groups via 3-ketoacid intermediates in reactions by a thioesterase and a polyketide synthase located in the plastids and endoplasmic reticulum, respectively, implying substrate transfer between these sub-cellular compartments. cis-9-Alkenes in leaf waxes can degrade spontaneously by oxidative cleavage to generate volatile aldehydes with a potential signalling role.
-Again, these processes have been studied in plants mostly, but comparable biochemical reactions appear to occur in insects and birds.
+An associated pathway leads to the formation of β-diketones, diols and other wax constituents with two or more substituent groups. cis-9-Alkenes in leaf waxes can degrade spontaneously by oxidative cleavage to generate volatile aldehydes with a potential signalling role.

 Once synthesised, the wax components must be exported from the sites of lipid synthesis in the plastid and the endoplasmic reticulum to the Golgi- and trans-Golgi network, where a protein termed ECHIDNA regulates transport in secretory vesicles through the plasma membrane.
 They must then pass in this form into the cutin layer, mainly a polyester of hydroxy fatty acids, that provides a matrix, within and upon which the waxes are deposited.
 The regulatory mechanisms behind cuticular wax biosynthesis are complex and must strike a balance between optimal growth and development and defence against abiotic and biotic stresses.
 In Arabidopsis, wax synthesis is induced by wounding and is dependent upon jasmonyl-isoleucine concentrations with increased gene expression dependent on abscisic acid.
+Some some plant pathogens, especially fungi, produce esterases that can break down plant waxes, but the plant can usually respond by synthesising oxylipins as a defence measure.

 3. Waxes from Animal Tissues